 - Dovetail heel may take getting used to

-The HOKA Speedgoat 6 offers an excellent combination of comfort, support, and weight savings.
+The HOKA Speedgoat 7 offers an excellent combination of comfort, support, and light weight.
 The Speedgoats have ranked on our list for years thanks to thick, soft midsoles, which make for a comfortable ride.
-Though stiffer than the 5s, they still provide ample impact absorption, so you won’t feel those branches, rocks, or roots while moving down the trail.
+They provide ample impact absorption, so you won’t feel those branches, rocks, or roots while moving down the trail.

-Like many trail runners, the Speedgoats are not built for durability.
-Although the uppers last longer than many other trail runners, the foam soles are prone to damage and tend to wear out faster than burlier trail shoes.
+Like many trail runners, the Speedgoats are not built for durability compared to true hiking shoes.
+Although the uppers last longer than many other trail runners, the foam soles are prone to damage and tend to wear out faster than burlier options.
 That said, we hiked 200 miles in the Speedgoats before they began to show wear and tear.

 Men’s Merrell Moab 3